-Benoit Montreuil is the Coca-Cola Material Handling & Distribution Chair in the Stewart School of Industrial & Systems Engineering at Georgia Tech where he is Director of the Physical Internet Center and a leader of the Supply Chain & Logistics Institute.
+Benoit Montreuil is the Coca-Cola Material Handling & Distribution Chair in the Stewart School of Industrial and Systems Engineering at Georgia Tech where he is Director of the Physical Internet Center and a leader of the Supply Chain and Logistics Institute.

 Dr. Montreuil is leading the International Physical Internet Initiative, engaging academic, industry and government leaders worldwide into research and innovation projects on smart, hyperconnected and sustainable logistics, supply chains, transportation, businesses and regions.